-On the other hand, it turns out that the space $\cM(V_5,3)$ is not irreducible (Proposition \ref{mainprop2} and compare with the general result \cite[Theorem 7.9]{LT17}).
-There are two irreducible components of $\cM(V_5,3)$: the closure $\bM(V_5,3)$ of smooth twisted cubic curves and the relative stable map space $\cM(\cZ,3)$.
-Here $\cZ$ is the universal scheme of the Hilbert scheme $\bH(V_5,1)$ of lines in $V_5$.
-Furthermore, the intersection part $\bM(V_5,3)$ and $\cM(\cZ,3)$ consists of the space of stable maps into \emph{non-free lines} in $V_5$ (Definition \ref{freevsnon}).
+On the other hand, the space $\cM(V_5,3)$ proved not to be irreducible (Proposition \ref{mainprop2} compared with the general result \cite[Theorem 7.9]{LT17}).
+Two irreducible components of $\cM(V_5,3)$ are known to exist: the closure $\bM(V_5,3)$ of smooth twisted cubic curves and the relative stable map space $\cM(\cZ,3)$.
+Here $\cZ$ is the universal scheme of the Hilbert scheme $\bH(V_5,1)$ of the lines in $V_5$.
+Furthermore, the intersection $\bM(V_5,3)$ and $\cM(\cZ,3)$ consists of the space of stable maps into \emph{non-free lines} in $V_5$ (Definition \ref{freevsnon}).